nomcopter/react-mosaic/README.md

 By default, Mosaic renders with the `mosaic-blueprint-theme` class.
 This uses the excellent [Blueprint](http://blueprintjs.com/) React UI Toolkit to provide a good starting state.
 It is recommended to at least start developing with this theme.
-To use it install Blueprint `npm install --save @blueprintjs/core` and add its CSS to your page.
+To use it install Blueprint `yarn add @blueprintjs/core` and add its CSS to your page.

 See [BlueprintTheme.less](./src/BlueprintTheme.less) for an example of creating a theme.